DataTalksClub/machine-learning-zoomcamp/05-deployment/01-intro.md

 In this session, we talked about the earlier model we made in chapter 3 for churn prediction. <br>
 This chapter contains the deployment of the model.
-If we want to use the model to predict new values without running the code, There's a way to do this.
+If we want to use the model to predict new values without running the code, there's a way to do this.
 The way to use the model in different machines without running the code, is to deploy the model in a server (run the code and make the model).
 After deploying the code in a machine used as server we can make some endpoints (using api's) to connect from another machine to the server and predict values.

 Model deployment is crucial when you need to use the model across different machines or applications without having to retrain or rerun the code.
 By deploying the model as a web service, external systems (like marketing services) can send requests to the server to get predictions, such as whether a customer is likely to churn.
 Based on the prediction, actions like sending promotional offers can be automated.